PrathamKarki/Learning_SQL/README.md

 Learning_SQL/
 │
 ├── 01_SQL_codecademy/          # Notes and code from Codecademy lessons
-├── sqlbolt_lessons/            # Notes and queries from SQLBolt
+├── HackerRank_problems/        # Challenges and solutions from Hackerrank SQL problems
-├── sql_practice/               # Custom exercises with increase levels and solutions └── README.md                   # This file
+├── sql_practice/               # Custom exercises with increasing levels and solutions ├── sqlbolt_lessons/            # Notes and queries from SQLBolt
+└── README.md                   # This file
 ```
 ---

 ## Goals